User permissions required: ‘View Sources’

 Underneath the dataset information card, you can select Dashboard, Explore and Reports to navigate to those pages.

 Dataset settings page

 As well as the Datasets overview page, each dataset has its own individual settings page.
-This can be accessed by clicking the settings (cog) icon next to the dataset’s name at the top of the page.
+This can be accessed by clicking into the dataset and going to 'Settings'.

 A dataset’s settings page contains lots of useful information about the dataset and is where users can perform various actions.

 - General - where users can see labelling statistics and the verbatim metadata properties

 - Labels & Entities - where users can add, update, create and disable entities, as well as add label descriptions and see and upload or download their taxonomy in full